by: Thomas Young

 - How does our website brand the business?

-- What opportunities are we missing with our current digital and web marketing?
+- What opportunities are we missing with our current digital and strategic digital marketing?

 - What are our specific action items for web strategy, design and development, traffic generation, performance monitoring and ROI?